jiangchao0321/LabVIEW-with-DeepLearning/README.md

 | `model_train_interface.png` | Screenshot of the model training interface in LabVIEW.
 It shows the DeepLTK model training process and related settings. |
 | `working.rar` | Compressed DeepLTK trained model package.
 It contains the exported network configuration file (`.cfg`), model visualization/render file, and trained weight file (`.bin`) generated after model training. |

+## Preparation Before Running
-## Before running the demo program, please ensure that DeepLTK is correctly installed, and download the dataset archive and the required VI programs
+Before running the demo, please make sure that DeepLTK is correctly installed and that the dataset archive and required VI files have been downloaded.

-## “Model Train” Interface Usage
+## Model Train Interface Usage

 The model training interface is shown below.